Senegal detains seven Chinese trawling boats for illegal fishing

-DAKAR Senegalese authorities have detained seven Chinese trawling vessels for illegally fishing in its waters, the country's navy said on Saturday.
+DAKAR (Reuters) - Senegalese authorities have detained seven Chinese trawling vessels for illegally fishing in its waters, the country's navy said on Saturday.

 A Senegalese patrol boat intercepted the vessels off the coast of Senegal's southern Casamance region on Friday, naval Captain Karim Mara, head of the patrol mission, told Reuters by telephone.